IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-adding.md

 <!-- Blazor -->
 ### Customizing Buttons

-Customizing the buttons of the row editing overlay is possible by setting `RowEditActions` template.
+Customizing the buttons of the row editing overlay is possible by using the `RowEditActions` template.

 <!--
 REQUIRES FIX!